How to Plan an Awesome Trip in 16 Easy Steps

 7. Apply for visas if necessary

-If you're traveling somewhere where you need to apply for a visa in advance, the time to do that is after you know your exact travel dates (which is usually after you book your flights).
+If you're traveling somewhere where you need to apply for a visa (or one of those new electronic travel authorizations) in advance, the time to do that is after you know your exact travel dates (which is usually after you book your flights).

 You'll need to do your own research on how long the visa process takes, and whether you'll need to send your passport away, visit an embassy, or simply apply online.